Tamawashi Ichirō: Consecutive appearance record

 On 10 September 2024 Tamawashi appeared in his 1,631st consecutive professional sumo match, to break the all-time consecutive match appearance record previously held by former sekiwake Aobajō (known at the time under the name Shiranui).
 The match against Kagayaki resulted in his first win of the that month's tournament, to which he received loud cheers from the spectators at the Ryōgoku Kokugikan.
 Tamawashi said after the match that the moment felt like winning the championship.
 "I think I've been able to do it thanks to the support of a lot of people, including the fans," he said.
 "Of course I've had to do it my way, but without their support I wouldn't have been able to do it."
 He added that he planned to continue his style of sumo as he approached the age of 40.

 At the July 2025 tournament Tamawashi increased his career kinboshi total to eight by beating Ōnosato, becoming the oldest wrestler in sumo history ranked at maegashira to defeat a yokozuna; the oldest to have done so up until that point was former sekiwake Ōshio Seijirō in 1940.
 He finished his July 2025 tournament with 11 wins and a share of the runner up position (jun-yusho), and was also awarded the Shukun-shō for the third time, to break the record for the oldest Sanshō award, previously held by former sekiwake Kyokutenhō.

-During the 2025 November tournament, Tamawashi cemented his status as a veteran and senior member of the top division by facing on the tenth day Aonishiki, the second youngest wrestler in the top division.
-This match turned out to be the clash with the biggest age gap between competitors since the war, with nineteen years, four months, and seven days between the two wrestlers.
+During the 2025 November tournament, Tamawashi cemented his status as a veteran and senior member of the top division by facing Aonishiki, the second youngest wrestler in the top division.
+This match turned out to be the clash with the biggest age gap between competitors since World War II, with nineteen years, four months, and seven days between the two wrestlers.
+This record was then broken during the same tournament when Tamawashi faced Fujinokawa, the youngest top division wrestler, with a twenty-one-year age difference between the two.
+Later in the tournament, he won his 701st victory in makuuchi, placing him in the top ten wrestlers with the most victories in the top division, tied with Takanohana.
+On November 30, the 2025 edition of Guinness World Records recognized him by formally certifying the record for the most consecutive matches since his debut, with 1,748 fights at the date of publication of the record.